Free financing is the best discount on a new car

-“An interest-free loan is a great offer,” says Jack Nerad, executive editorial director at Kelley Blue Book.
+“An interest-free loan is a great offer,” says Jack Nerad, executive analyst at Kelley Blue Book.

 So if you can qualify for 0% interest on a new car or truck, don't hesitate to take it.

-The average costs of 3-, 4- and 5-year new-car loans have fallen to record lows of less than 4.4%, according to our most recent surveys of major banks and finance companies.
+The average 3-, 4- and 5-year new-car loans cost around 4%.
+These are near record-low interest rates, according to our most recent surveys of major banks and finance companies.

 But if you can find a promotional rate at 2.6% or 1.9%, that’s even better.
 And paying no interest at all is the ultimate deal.

-With used-car prices up and used-car loans still averaging around 5%, free financing could actually make the monthly payments on a new ride lower than those for a late-model used car.
+With used-car prices high and used-car loans averaging around 4.5%, free financing could make the monthly payments on a new ride lower than those for a late-model used car.

 Why would anyone let you borrow money for free?